ELECTION NEWS FOR THE CITY OF SHOW LOW

 Where do I vote?

 Show Low voters must cast their ballot at a polling place.
 Voters may choose to vote at either of the following polling locations:

 - Timber Mesa Fire and Medical District, 3561 E. Deuce of Clubs

 If you prefer having your ballot mailed directly to you rather than going to the polling location, register with Navajo County to receive an “early” ballot.
 If you moved since registering or your mailing address has changed, the ballot will not be forwarded per state law.
 To be placed on the early ballot list, to check your address or to be placed on the permanent early voting list, call voter registration at (800) 668-3867 or (928) 524-4192.

-- August 24 is the last day to vote an early ballot (in person at County offices)
+- July 30 is the last day to vote on an early ballot (in person at county offices)